Charles McNally

 Charles McNally (1787 – 21 November 1864) was the Roman Catholic Bishop of Clogher in Ireland.

 Early life and education

-Born at the townland of Ardaghy in County Monaghan, he entered Maynooth in 1808, aged 21 matriculating in Logic and was ordained for service in the Diocese of Clogheron 13 June 1813.
+Born at the townland of Ardaghy, near Monaghan town in County Monaghan, he entered Maynooth in 1808, aged 21 matriculating in Logic and was ordained for service in the Diocese of Clogher on 13 June 1813.
 In 1815 he was appointed professor of Logic, Metaphysics and Ethics, and in 1820 he was appointed Prefect of the Dunboyne Establishment at Maynooth College.